 A “personal data breach” is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.
 Breaches may be accidental or deliberate.

-- Destruction means the data no longer exists or no longer exists in a form that is of any use to the controller/processor
+- Destruction means the data no longer exists or no longer exists in a form that is of any

-- Damage refers to the data being altered, corrupted or is no longer complete
+use to the controller/processor - Damage refers to the data being altered, corrupted or is no longer complete

-- Loss” means the data may still exist, but control of it or access to it has been lost or it’s no longer in the possession of those that should have it
+- Loss” means the data may still exist, but control of it or access to it has been lost or it’s no

-- Unauthorised or unlawful processing may include disclosure of personal data to (or access by) recipients who are not authorised to receive (or access) the data, or any other form of processing which violates the GDPR.
+access by) recipients who are not authorised to receive (or access) the data, or any other

 - At the beginning of each project, we will agree with all parties the data being collected, those processing the data and the safeguards in place to ensure this data is handled appropriately